felix-hilden/sphinx-codeautolink/docs/src/reference.rst

 The public API of sphinx-codeautolink consists only of the configuration and directives made available to Sphinx.
 The extension is enabled with the name ``sphinx_codeautolink``.
-During the build phase, a JSON file called ``codeautolink-cache.json`` is saved to the source folder to track code references during partial builds.
+During the build phase, a cache containing code example information is saved to the Sphinx doctree directory to track references during partial builds.

 Configuration
 -------------